dleerdefi/dleer-portfolio/docs/CONTACT_FORM_SPEC.md

 ## Overview

 ### Purpose
-Implement a production-ready contact form system that sends emails to `david@aggregated.app` with zero third-party branding, multi-layer spam protection, and Railway-native deployment compatibility.
+Implement a production-ready contact form system that sends emails to `email@email.com` with zero third-party branding, multi-layer spam protection, and Railway-native deployment compatibility.

 ### Requirements
 - ✅ No visible third-party branding to site visitors